-Eighteen percent of the households in Westernhammad have leepethanther than a dog or a cat, which translates in over 1.6 million households in the country owning a speciality pet.
+Eighteen percent of the households in Vesterna and enables that her than a dog or a cat, which translates in over 1.6 million households in the country owning a speciality pet.

 What Are Specialty Pets?

 When you think of some of these specialty pets you might be visualizing "exotic species", but there is a big difference between the two.